AbhinavMir/networking/routing.md

 Distance-vector routing is a routing protocol that uses a distance vector algorithm to determine the best path for a packet to traverse through a network.
 A distance vector algorithm calculates the distance (in hops) between the source node and all other nodes in the network.
 Each node then updates its own routing table to reflect the distances between itself and all other nodes.

 **Loops**: Main issue with distance-vector routing is that it can cause routing loops.
 A routing loop occurs when two or more nodes have incorrect information in their routing tables, causing them to continuously route packets back and forth between each other without ever reaching their intended destination.
 This results in wasted bandwidth and can lead to network congestion.
 To prevent routing loops, distance-vector routing protocols use a variety of techniques such as split horizon, route poisoning, and triggered updates.

+## Routing Information Protocol

+Routing Information Protocol (RIP) is a distance-vector routing protocol used to find routing paths in IP networks.
+It works by broadcasting its routing table to all other connected routers at regular intervals.
+The routers then use this information to dynamically update their routing tables and build the best path to each destination.
+RIP is a simple and effective routing protocol, but it has some limitations and can cause slow convergence times in large networks.

 ## Next Hop Routing